- Thank you for all your help and advice. I would recommend you to anyone needing a good solicitor

 Rebecca Young - Trainee Solicitor (April 2016 - March 2018)

-Trainee Solicitor Rebecca Young started her training contract with Martin Tolhurst Solicitors in April 2016.
-Rebecca is currently in her first seat with our Wills and Probate team.
+Trainee Solicitor Rebecca Young undertook her training contract with Martin Tolhurst Solicitors in April 2016.

 Rebecca discusses why she chose to train with Martin Tolhurst Solicitors.

 Where and what did you study at University before you were accepted for a Training Contract with Martin Tolhurst Solicitors?

 I studied Sociology at the University of Essex before completing the Graduate Diploma in Law and the Legal Practice Course at the University of Law in London.